Maintenance Maintenance — How Long Can a Pool Stay Closed? Duration & Safety Limits

 Seasonal Pool Closures (6-8 Months)

-During extended closure, algae growth slows significantly in temperatures below 65°F, making long-term closure more feasible.
+During extended closure, algae growth slows significantly as water drops through the 60s and doesn't fully stop until around 40°F (it can still grow slowly even at ~50°F), making long-term closure more feasible.
 However, even winterized pools require occasional monitoring - check your cover monthly for damage and inspect for debris accumulation that could cause drainage issues.

 Emergency/Temporary Closures (2-4 Weeks Maximum)